Position: LLM Watermarking Should Align Stakeholders' Incentives for Practical Adoption: Model Watermarking

 \subsection{What iTunes Taught Us}

-Given the similarity in incentive structures, the evolution of the iTunes platform may offer valuable insight into how model watermarking could develop over time.
-Apple’s iTunes Store, launched in 2003, illustrates how digital watermarking evolved from a restrictive enforcement into a user-first, forensic tool.
-During the FairPlay era (2003-2007), tracks were sold as encrypted .m4p files playable only on Apple devices, with embedded metadata containing the buyer’s name, email, or account ID.
+Given the similarity in incentive structures, the evolution of iTunes offers valuable insight into how model watermarking could develop over time.
+The iTunes Store, launched in 2003, illustrates a shift from restrictive enforcement toward user-centric, forensic watermarking.
+During the FairPlay era (2003-2007), tracks were sold as encrypted .m4p files playable only on Apple devices, with embedded metadata identifying the purchaser.
 While DRM (Digital Rights Management) restricted playback, the watermark itself was visible with any MP4 parser.
-In 2007, Apple started to remove DRM from newly purchased songs, but retained the user-specific forensic tag in each .m4a file.
+In 2007, Apple removed DRM from newly purchased songs, but retained the user-specific forensic tag in .m4a file.
 Users gained the freedom to copy and play music anywhere, while a persistent identifier continued to link leaked files to the original purchaser.
 By 2009, the entire iTunes catalog was DRM-free, yet every download still carried a visible watermark, ensuring accountability without compromising user experience.

 iTunes succeeded not because of sophisticated watermarking technology but because the watermark was embedded in a service users already preferred.
 Songs were cheap, easy to buy with one click, and synced seamlessly to iPods, putting user experience first.
 Over time, the watermark shifted from being restrictive (blocking unauthorized playback) to forensic (providing traceability if content leaked).
 It was stored as visible metadata, so no special tools were needed to detect it.